spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/CodeGenDocs/1-create-codegen-unit.md

 The base `CodegenJob`, defined in the `CodeGenerationLib`, contains methods to:

-* Add files to depend on for dirty checks.
+* Add schema file dependencies for dirty checks.
 * Run dirty checks for the job.
 * Add job targets.
 * Clean up the job.